 Sound Design / Composing

 Having practised piano, singing, and ballet, I have a good understanding in music and movement.
 I compose soundscape and music as part of my design, while on some jobs I solely take on composition.
 I use sound and music to carry the physical and psychological worlds of a project.
 I delve myself into the emotions and journeys of a story and its characters, and translate what I harvest into sound and music.
-I like building with textures and creating movement with sound.
 My work is often fluid and detailed, with naturalistic and treated sound effects, electronic and acoustic sounding textures and instruments weaved together.

 I'm on a journey of realising my own and some collective artistic visions.
 I've been collaborating with directors/writers, scenographers, puppeteers, dancers, and have been developing a few different projects.
 These work tend to land in experimental, multi-disciplinary, and magical realistic forms.
 The starting point is often my and my collaborators' own lived experience, from where we seek to also find universal connections.
-I take inspirations from different forms of art work and reflecting on them to build my aesthetics and broaden my views.
+I take inspirations from different forms of art work and reflect on them to build my aesthetics and ideas.

 I enjoy the feeling of navigating through a busy back stage so I sometimes work as a mic tech.
 I have depped on large-scale shows including Les Misérables (Sondheim Theatre), 9 to 5 (Savoy Theatre) and Stranger Things (Secret Cinema).